 International pop sensation Rihanna has sued Topshop for £3.3MILLION after selling T-shirts with her image on.
 The singer won the legal battle claiming the clothing giant tried to pass off the tops as being approved by her.
 Her lawyers told the High Court in London the fashion chain duped fans and may have damaged the 25-year- old’s reputation.

 The photo, taken during a video shoot in 2011, was said to be “very similar” to images used on CD sleeves for one of her albums.
-Topshop’s lawyers had claimed Rihanna was making an unjustifiable bid to establish a “free standing image right” over use of her picture in the UK.
+Topshop’s lawyers had claimed Rihanna was making an unjustifiable bid to establish a “free-standing image right” over the use of her picture in the UK.

 The Sun UK